tjdett/aorra-eresearch-2013/slides.md

 Longer-term we'd like AORRA to receive that lower-level data from the larger eReefs project, which is working to produce web data services for this data.

-Realistically though this ia a long-term aspiration. eReefs has a phased development out to 2016, and their APIs will have to provide up-to-date data from operational systems before we can use them.
+Realistically though this is a long-term aspiration. eReefs has a phased development out to 2016, and their APIs will have to provide up-to-date data from operational systems before we can use them.
 For now, AORRA is very much focused on providing tools to improve reporting in the short-term while a